 - 1/3 cup olive oil or vegetable oil

 - 1/4 cup chopped fresh parsley and/or cilantro

 Cook the Fava Beans

 Place the fava beans in a pot with plenty of salted water, and bring to a boil over high heat.
 Partially cover the beans and reduce the heat to medium.
 Cook the beans for about 30 minutes, or until the beans are quite tender and can be popped out of their skins.
 Drain the beans and set aside.

-Add the cooked fava beans and about two tablespoons of water to the sauce.
-Simmer for a few minutes to heat the fava beans, and remove from the heat.
+Add the cooked fava beans.
+If you feel the sauce is to thick, you may also add a tablespoon or two of water.
+Simmer for a few minutes to heat the fava beans and remove from the heat.